To understand how and why the business analytics field is growing, we can answer the question, “what does business analytics do?”

 Business Analytics Tools

-The application of business analytics requires the use of specialized tools.
 There are data analytics tools that can be used in business analytics to streamline the big data pipeline.

-Not all statistical analyses tools require programming.
+Not all statistical analysis tools require programming.
 There are many options for statistical analysis with a graphical user interface (GUI).
 These tools are generally paid and include Tableau, Qlik, Sisense and SAP.
 These are self-service analytics tools that can take raw data and turn it into user-friendly charts with the click of a button.
 This user-friendly workflow allows the most useful insights to quickly be visualized.

 Selecting the right tool involves balancing financial costs, time costs, the complexity of the data and the ease of use.